 For example, let’s imagine you have several users that cannot connect to MS Teams.
 The problem could be caused by multiple issues like an unstable Teams version, faulty VPN configuration, or an SCCM agent that is crashing.

 If IT used a standard APM tool, they’d only have access to application performance data and little else.
 They’d miss out on critical components like PC performance, resource utilization from the endpoint, application stability, and network speed and configuration data, all of which offer more context about what the user was truly experiencing at the time an issue first begins.
 Without this data, it could take you a long time to discover the root cause of the issue – if you even can.

 2) Endpoint Deep

-Visibility on the frequency and timeline of all digital activities in the Endpoint
+Visibility into the frequency and timeline of all digital activities on the endpoint

 But there’s much more to simply identifying an initial problem from the user’s POV.
 Is there something wrong with the employee’s device, or the network or the applications they consume?
 Are there other problems apart from what has been reported by the user?

 Nexthink’s patented lightweight agent continuously monitors and reports all digital activities and properties (like network connections, program executions, web requests, etc.) from the employee device.